not-even-wong/not-even-wong.github.io/_posts/2019-11-12-analysing-similarities-between-recipes-with-topic-modeling.md

 <td>2</td>
 <td>Dry fruits</td>
 <td>appl(e), cinnamon, pear, fig, fruit, core, tart, sugar, raisin, peel, fudg(e), prune, nutmeg, dot, apricot</td>
 <td>No idea what &quot;dot&quot; refers to.
-Also, I don't have a good name for this topic yet: it's mostly fruits I think of as less juicy (but not totally dried out!), and suitable for baking into something chrismassy alongside spides like cinnamon or nutmeg.</td>
+Also, I don't have a good name for this topic yet: it's mostly fruits I think of as less juicy (but not totally dried out!), and suitable for baking into something chrismassy alongside spices like cinnamon or nutmeg.</td>
 </tr>
 <tr>
 <td>3</td>